awsdocs/aws-cpp-developer-guide/doc_source/build-cmake.rst

     :local:
     :depth: 1

-Setting up a CMake project
+Setting Up a CMake Project
 ==========================

 To set up a CMake project for use with the |sdk-cpp|: